 Councils and schools can water sports grounds and gardens in accordance with the times under Stage Three restrictions, or submit a Water Use Plan to efficiently water outside of the prescribed hours.

-A new or existing pool or spa of any capacity cannot be filled; however, new or existing public pools or spas of any capacity can be filled in accordance with a Water Use Plan.
+A new or existing residential or commercial pool or spa of any capacity cannot be filled.
+However, new or existing public pools or spas of any capacity can be filled in accordance with a Water Use Plan.

 A water toy connected to a hose cannot be used at any time.